Munstead Wood

-Munstead Wood is a Grade I listed house and garden in Munstead Heath, Busbridge, on the boundary of the town of Godalming in Surrey, England, 1 mi southeast of the town centre.
+Munstead Wood is a Grade I listed house and garden in Munstead Heath, Munstead and Tuesley, on the boundary of the town of Godalming in Surrey, England, 1 mi southeast of the town centre.
 The garden was created by garden designer Gertrude Jekyll, and became widely known through her books and prolific articles in magazines such as Country Life.
 The Arts and Crafts style house, in which Jekyll lived from 1897 to 1932, was designed by architect Edwin Lutyens to complement the garden.

 Munstead Wood was the first in a series of influential collaborations between Lutyens and Jekyll in house and garden design.
 The number of these collaborations has been put at around 120; other well known ones include Deanery Garden in Berkshire and Hestercombe House in Somerset.

 The entire original area of Jekyll's property is grade I listed in the National Register of Historic Parks and Gardens.
 Since Jekyll's time, it has been divided into six plots with different owners.

 The main house, which retains the name of Munstead Wood and whose plot contains most of the original gardens, is a Grade I listed building.
 The properties in the other plots, which are to the north and west of the main house, also include listed buildings designed by Lutyens, in the lesser two categories; these were mostly Jekyll's outbuildings.
 In 2023, the National Trust bought Munstead Wood through a private sale.